Install cosign: https://docs.sigstore.dev/cosign/system_config/installation/

 sudo mkdir -p /home/oxicrab/.oxicrab

-sudo cp ~/.oxicrab/config.json /home/oxicrab/.oxicrab/config.json
+sudo cp ~/.oxicrab/config.toml /home/oxicrab/.oxicrab/config.toml

 sudo chown -R oxicrab:oxicrab /home/oxicrab/.oxicrab